-The Directors do not believe that any accounting judgements or estimates have been applied to this set of financial statements that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year.
-In line with UK GAAP investments are valued at fair value which are quoted prices for the investments in active markets and therefore reflect participants' views of climate change risk.
+The Directors do not believe that any accounting judgements have been applied to this set of financial statements that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities.
+Nor do they believe that there are any estimates that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year.
+In line with UK GAAP investments are valued at fair value which are predominantly quoted prices for the investments in active markets and therefore reflect participants' views of climate change risk.